turner485/Alchem-coding-challange/README.md

 # Alchem Coding Challenge

 ### Functionality
-The management console connects to the Django backend via REST API, performing GET, POST, and DELETE requests to manage event data in the SQLite database.
+The management console built with Angular connects to the Django backend via REST API, performing GET, POST, and DELETE requests to manage event data in the SQLite database.

 ### Project Overview
 - **Database**: Implemented a SQLite database integrated with Django, utilizing Django models to create the necessary tables.